D0nG4667/Career_Accelerator_P4-ML_apps/readme.md

         python3 -m venv venv; source venv/bin/activate; python -m pip install -q --upgrade pip; python -m pip install -qr requirements.txt

-Both long command-lines have a same structure, they pipe multiple commands using the symbol **;** but you may manually execute them one after another.
+Both long command-lines have the same structure, they pipe multiple commands using the symbol **;** but you may manually execute them one after another.

 1. **Create the Python's virtual environment** that isolates the required libraries of the project to avoid conflicts;
 2. **Activate the Python's virtual environment** so that the Python kernel & libraries will be those of the isolated environment;
 3. **Upgrade Pip, the installed libraries/packages manager** to have the up-to-date version that will work correctly;
-4. **Install the required libraries/packages** listed in the `requirements.txt` file so that it will be allow to import them into the python's scripts and notebooks without any issue.
+4. **Install the required libraries/packages** listed in the `requirements.txt` file so that it will be allowed to import them into the python's scripts and notebooks without any issue.

-**NB:** For MacOs users, please install `Xcode` if you have an issue.
+**NB:** For macOS users, please install `Xcode` if you have an issue.

 - Run the demo apps (being at the repository root):